Jun'yō Maru: Changes of owner

 In 1917 Furness, Withy bought two ships from Lang & Fulton: Ardglen, which was still being built, and Ardgorm, which Furness, Withy renamed Hartland Point, registered in Liverpool, and allocated to its Norfolk & North American Steamship Company subsidiary.
 In 1918 Furness, Withy transferred Hartland Point to its Johnston Line subsidiary and renamed her Hartmore.
 Also by 1919, the ship was equipped for wireless telegraphy.

-In 1921 the Anglo-Oriental Navigation Company bought Hartmore, renamed her Sureway, and made Yule, Catto & Co her managers.
+In 1921, the Anglo-Oriental Navigation Company bought Hartmore, renamed her Sureway, and made Yule, Catto & Co her managers.

-In 1927 Sanyo ShaGoshi Kaisha bought the ship, renamed her Junyo Maru, and registered her in Takasago.
+In 1927, Sanyo ShaGoshi Kaisha bought the ship, renamed her Junyo Maru, and registered her in Takasago.
 Her Japanese code letters were THSV.
 By 1928 Sanyo ShaGoshi Kaisha had sold her on to Kabafuto Kisen KK, who registered her in Tokyo.

-By 1934 her call sign was JKLB.
-In 1938 Baba Shoji KK acquired her, and her registered name became Zyunyo Maru.
+By 1934, her call sign was JKLB.
+In 1938 Baba Shoji KK acquired her and her registered name became Zyunyo Maru.
 The name's modern rendition into the Latin alphabet is Jun'yō Maru.

 Hell ship

-By September 1944 Jun'yō Maru had been fitted out as a prison ship with bamboo scaffolding between her decks and bunks three or four deep in her holds.
+By September 1944, Jun'yō Maru had been fitted out as a prison ship with bamboo scaffolding between her decks and bunks three or four deep in her holds.
 She had almost no latrines, too little drinking water, only two lifeboats and very few liferafts.

-She embarked about 4,200 or 4,300 Javanese forced labourers (rōmushas) and about 1,450 Allied PoWs at the port of Tanjung Priok on Java near Batavia, to take them to Pekanbaru to build a railway across Sumatra.
-The PoWs included at least 1,382 Dutch, 58 British, eight US and three Australians.
+She embarked about 4,200 or 4,300 Javanese forced labourers (rōmushas) and an estimated 2,200 to 2,300 Allied PoWs at the port of Tanjung Priok on Java near Batavia, to take them to Pekanbaru to build a railway across Sumatra.
+The PoWs included at least 1,700 Dutch, 506 Indonesians and 14 Americans.

 The rōmushas were crammed into holds one and two, forward of the main superstructure amidships.
 The Allied PoWs were herded into holds three and four, aft of the superstructure.
 Some prisoners were left on deck.
 Many were already ill with malnutrition and dysentery before they embarked.
 Some died, others became delirious.

-On 16 September Jun'yō Maru left Tanjung Priok for Sumatra.
+On 16 September, Jun'yō Maru left Tanjung Priok for Sumatra.
 She traversed the Sunda Strait and passed the island of Krakatoa.
-On 17 September was heading for Padang, escorted by a small Imperial Japanese Navy ship that survivors described as a corvette or gunboat.
-By 18 September she had two naval escorts, one on each quarter, which HMS Tradewind's crew described as motor launches.
+On 17 September, was heading for Padang, escorted by a small Imperial Japanese Navy ship that survivors described as a corvette or gunboat.
+By 18 September, she had two naval escorts, one on each quarter, which HMS Tradewind's crew described as motor launches.